Thomasewsky/RarePepeWorld.com/Readme.md

 Ideally,  installed in the python virtual environment of the running server.
 See https://docs.python.org/3/tutorial/venv.html and below.

-`static/` → Various unchanging files for the running site
+`rpw/static/` → Various unchanging files for the running site

-`static/css` --> css style files
+`rpw/static/css` --> css style files

-`static/data` --> various saved data: burn addresses, faq questions list, etc
+`rpw/static/data` --> various saved data: burn addresses, faq questions list, etc

-`static/js` --> Javascript files
+`rpw/static/js` --> Javascript files

-`static/sql` → Mysql database related files
+`rpw/static/sql` → Mysql database related files

-`static/images`, `static/pepe_imagess`, `static/qr` → symbolic links to image files, pepe_images, qr.
+`rpw/static/images`, `static/pepe_imagess`, `static/qr` → symbolic links to image files, pepe_images, qr.
 They
 were stored outside of repo, due to git provider storage limits and for sharing across run enviroments.

-`static/sql/CounterpartyPepes.sql` → base sql database setup
+`rpw/static/sql/CounterpartyPepes.sql` → base sql database setup

-`static/sql/CounterpartyPepes_Snapshot_[date].sql` -> snapshot of the sql data at a particular date.
+`rpw/static/sql/CounterpartyPepes_Snapshot_[date].sql` -> snapshot of the sql data at a particular date.
 For quicker bootrapping of the site.

-`templates/` → template files for determining the display of the website pages
+`rpw/templates/` → template files for determining the display of the website pages

+`rpw/Logging.py` → Classes for directing log messages to various files/outputs

+`rpw/QueryTools.py` → Classes for managing data pertaining to various elements of the site: XChain site, Counterparty node, Pepe details from the database, price lookups, btcpayserver, etc

+`rpw/PagesData.py` → Classes for prepping the data before it is passed to the Flask templates

+`rpw/DataConnectors.py` → Lower level data access to the information sources: Mysql database queries, Xchain queries, Counterparty rpc queries, btcpayserver queries

+`rpw/Utils.py` → some tools for miscellaneous requirements: json file processing, qr code creation, pagination of lists

+`rpw/app.py` → Flask entry point to the site.
+Determines how urls are rendered, triggers desired templates and components required to display pages.

+`sample_nginx_site.conf` -> Sample nginx configuration for a live site

 `tools/` → various scripts for completing necessary tasks, like updating the database

 `tools/db_updater.py` -> script for keeping the data of the site database updated

 `tools/price_updater.py` -> script for maintaining the current prices in the database

-`Logging.py` → Classes for directing log messages to various files/outputs

-`QueryTools.py` → Classes for managing data pertaining to various elements of the site: XChain site, Counterparty node, Pepe details from the database, price lookups, btcpayserver, etc

-`PagesData.py` → Classes for prepping the data before it is passed to the Flask templates

-`DataConnectors.py` → Lower level data access to the information sources: Mysql database queries, Xchain queries, Counterparty rpc queries, btcpayserver queries

-`Utils.py` → some tools for miscellaneous requirements: json file processing, qr code creation, pagination of lists

-`app.py` → Flask entry point to the site.
-Determines how urls are rendered, triggers desired templates and components required to display pages.

 ## Flask Templates